 “That the obligations of the Decalogue might be more fully understood and enforced, additional precepts were given, illustrating and applying the principles of the Ten Commandments.… The first of these laws related to servants. … The rights of widows and orphans were especially guarded. … The taking of usury from the poor was forbidden. …

 These first laws related to the Judgments that God gave from Sinai in conjunction with His Commandments.
-(Exodus 21 – 23) He then continued speaking about the Sabbath Commandment.
+(Exodus 21 – 23) Afterwards He continued speaking about the Sabbath Commandment (Exodus 23:10-17.)
+Mrs. White continues on to show that the yearly Feasts are connected to the Sabbath and the Ten Commandments when she says,

 “… Again the people were reminded of the sacred obligation of the Sabbath.
 Yearly feasts were appointed, at which all the men of the nation were to assemble before the Lord. …